Suitable Substrates

 There are many suitable substrates for growing marine plants in the aquarium.
 The composition, depth and size of the substrate used is largely based on the individual species of macro algae or sea grass desired.
 Many commercial products are available to hobbyists for use with marine plants, but most are marketed for the refugium.
 Although macro algae does not derive any nutrients directly form the substrate, with the exception of sea grass, some type of substrate is usually needed for most species so that they can readily attach themselves.
-By far, the most popular substrate is the use of a fine grade aragonite sand at varying depths of up to 6” or more.
+By far, the most popular substrate is the use of a fine grade aragonite sand at varying depths.
 Fine grade sand is readily colonized by most all Caulerpa species and is generally the easiest to maintain.
-There are also proven benefits to providing a deep sand bed to reduce nitrates and to culture marine fauna, but macro algae only require about 1” or less to attach and grow.
-Sea grass, however, does require a deep sand bed as its root system can extend quite deep, as much as 12”.
+There are also proven benefits to providing a deep sand bed to reduce nitrates and to culture marine fauna, but most macro algae species don't require any substrate at all.
+Sea grass, however, does require a deep sand bed as its root system can extend quite deep.

 Aragonite SubstrateCareful attention should be taken to not introduce substrate to the aquarium that is too compacted, such as silica or quartz sand as this will most likely cause a dense anaerobic layer in the sand bed that can be toxic to tank inhabitants if disturbed.
 If a mixed macro algae and sea grass system is desired, it would need to devote some portion of the aquarium to a deep sand bed in order to successfully grow vascular plants.
 For the most part, a mixture of substrates will create an environment suitable for the addition of most any species desired.
 Most commonly available substrates are composed of variable amounts of aragonite and/or calcite.
 Aragonite is beneficial in its ability to properly buffer the aquarium water, helping to maintain both ph and alkalinity.
 Smaller grain sizes dissolve faster while coarse media such as crushed coral is much slower to break down requiring a higher ph to dissolve.
 Marine plants that do well in a fine to medium grade aragonite sand include most species of Caulerpa and calcified algae such as shaving brush & mermaids fan, as well as sea grass.